nsacyber/RandPassGenerator/README.md

 -c N 	    {Format output passwords and keys in chunks of N characters}

 -sep S    {For chunk formatting, use S as the separator (default: -)}

+At least one of the options -pw, -pp, or -k must be supplied.
+The keys, passwords, or passphrases produced by RandPassGenerator will be written to the standard output (stdout), so they can easily be redirected to a file.
+The -out option can also be used to write the output to a file.
+All messages are written to the standard error (stderr).

+Detailed log messages are appended to the specified log file - if the log file cannot be opened, then the tool will not run.

+The option -randfile can be used to load additional entropy from a file.
+By default, the tool will attempt to save DRBG output to that file before exiting, so that the next run of the tool can benefit from the entropy gathered for this run.
+If the file cannot be written to, a message will be logged, but it isn't a fatal error.

+ Note that the -pwcs option is a little strange.
+Each character in the value represents a full set of characters.
+Any lowercase letter means "add a character set of all lowercase letters", any uppercase letter means "add a set of all uppercase letter", any digit means
+"add a set of all digits", and anything else means "add a set of all punctuation marks".
+There is no way to supply a fully custom character set.
+Normally, you should not use the -pwcs option, you should let RandPassGenerator use its default character set.

 ## License